 A visual input could be a sentence strip to target a particular syntax structure, a breakdown of object features, or a diagram of the mouth for eliciting an articulation sound.

 By the way, you can get this FREE oral cavity visual in my shop if you need one.
-Sure beats searching Googling for an image every time you need one (ask me how I know).
+It sure beats searching Googling for an image every time you need one (ask me how I know).
 If you need a more interactive lesson for teaching the anatomy of speech production, grab this one!

-Using Visuals to Provide Structure and Reinforcement
+To Provide Structure and Reinforcement

 Another popular way to use visuals in speech therapy is to display a schedule of activities for the session.
 SLPs often find benefit in using a visual schedule so that students understand the tasks that will be completed that session.
 A visual schedule might include picture symbols, or be as simple as typed or written words for older kids.